kw-codenation/week08-m46-sequelize/README.md

 all three tables have more or less the same links

-/add - add a single 'book', 'author' or 'genre' to the respectrive tables
+/add - add a single 'book', 'author' or 'genre' to the respective tables

 /all - get all the books, authors or genres from the tables